ArcanaFramework/fileformats/README.rst

 of data workflows (e.g. Pydra_), and also provide some basic data handling methods (e.g. loading data to dictionaries) and conversions between some equivalent types.

-Unlike other file-type Python packages, *FileFormats*, supports multi-file formats, e.g. with separate header/data files, nested directories, and mechanisms to peek at metadata fields to define complex data formats or specific sub-types (e.g. functional MRI DICOM file set)
+Unlike other file-type Python packages, *FileFormats*, supports "file-set" data formats often found in scientific workflows, e.g. with separate header/data files, directories containing certain file types, and mechanisms to peek at metadata fields to define complex data formats or specific sub-types (e.g. functional MRI DICOM file set).

 File-format types are typically identified by a combination of file extension and "magic numbers" where applicable.
 However, *FileFormats* provides a flexible